-- 3.2.1 Trench 2: Trench 2 was positioned in order to examine both the impact of the construction of a service area, and also the putative location of the second pier from the west on the north side of the abbey church.
-The trench measured 10m x 3.10m, and was aligned north / south.
-It was not opened to the full length envisaged in the brief because of the presence of a tree at the southern end. - 3.2.2 The trench was excavated to a maximum depth of 0.40m towards the northern end, where a number of tree stumps had to be removed at the edge of the existing drive.
-A depth of c0.30 0.40m of topsoil and hardcore relating to the existing unmetalled drive were excavated by machine, revealing a deposit of root disturbed silty sand subsoil [1009] at the base of the centre and northern end of the trench.
+- 3.2.1 Trench 2 was positioned in order to examine both the impact of the construction of a service area, and also the putative location of the second pier from the west on the north side of the abbey church.
+The trench measured 10m x 3.10m, and was aligned north/south.
+It was not opened to the full length envisaged in the brief because of a tree at the southern end. - 3.2.2 The trench was excavated to a maximum depth of 0.40m at the northern end, where a number of tree stumps had to be removed at the edge of the existing drive.
+A depth of c0.30 0.40m of topsoil and hardcore relating to the existing unmetalled drive was excavated by machine, revealing a deposit of root-disturbed silty sand subsoil [1009] at the base of the centre and northern end of the trench.
 A probable recent shallow drain had further disturbed the subsoil below the drive.
 At the south end of the trench, root-disturbed topsoil was present down to the base of the trench. - 3.2.3 No archaeological features were identified, and no finds were recovered.
-No trace was found of the pier of the Abbey church which should have been located towards the northern end of the trench. - 3.2.4 Trench 3: this trench was sited in order to examine the disturbance likely to be caused by the proposed path to the tenth tee, and also the location of a further pier on the north side of the nave of the abbey church.
+No trace was found of the pier of the abbey church at this depth (29.98m AOD), but it should have been located towards the northern end of the trench.

+- 3.3.1 This trench was to have been sited in order to examine the disturbance likely to be caused by the proposed path to the tenth tee, and also the location of a further pier on the north side of the nave of the abbey church.
 However, this placed it immediately beneath a mature lime tree, so it was moved c7m to the west in order to investigate the site of the next pier and also the north-eastern edge of the service area.
-The trench measured 3.10m x 3.06m. - 3.2.5 A depth of c0.29m of topsoil was removed by machine to reveal a deposit of reddish brown silty sand with c40% small and medium angular fragments of red sandstone, with occasional brick fragments and gravel.
+The trench measured 3.10m x 3.06m. - 3.3.2 A depth of c0.29m of topsoil was removed by machine to reveal a deposit of reddish brown silty sand with c40% small and medium angular fragments of red sandstone, with occasional brick fragments and gravel.
 Some root disturbance was recorded.
-No other archaeological features were revealed, and no finds were recovered. - 3.2.6 Trench 4: Trench 4 was positioned to examine the point at which the proposed path to the tenth tee crosses the line of the north wall of the abbey church.
-The trench measured 4.56m x 3.05m x 0.32m deep (max), and was aligned east / west.
+No other archaeological features were revealed, and no finds were recovered.

+3.4.1 Trench 4 was positioned to examine the point at which the proposed path to the tenth tee crosses the line of the north wall of the abbey church.
+The trench measured 4.56m x $3.05m \times 0.32m$ deep (max), and was aligned east/west.
 A depth of c0.28m of topsoil was removed by machine to reveal a deposit [1012] of mid yellowish brown silty sand with c55% gravel and c20% sandstone fragments, some mortared, and occasional rounded pebbles.
 Tree root disturbance was again found to have caused considerable disturbance.
-No other archaeological features were present, and no finds were recovered. - 3.2.7 Trench 5: Trench 5 was sited on the proposed path to the tenth tee, c12m north of the line of the north wall of the abbey church.
-The trench measured 3.12m x 2.23m, and was aligned east/west.
-Selective hand excavation was continued to a maximum depth of 0.48m. - 3.2.8 Topsoil was removed by machine to a maximum depth of 0.29m, to reveal a deposit [1013] of mid yellowish brown sandy silt with c15% medium and large angular and sub-angular
+No other archaeological features were present, and no finds were recovered.